Skip to main content

 • Tokens per minute/hour/day (TPM, TPH, TPD)

-Rate limiting can be triggered by any metric, whichever comes first.
+Any metric can trigger rate limiting, whichever comes first.
 For example, you have a rate limit of 50 RPM and 200K TPM.
 If you submit 50 requests in one minute with just 100 tokens each, you’ll hit your limit even though your total token usage (5,000) is far below the 200K token threshold.
 Rate limits apply at the organization level, not the user level, and vary based on the model.

 Token Rate Limiting

-When you send a request, we estimate the total tokens that will be consumed by:
+When you send a request, we estimate the total tokens the request will consume by:

 1. Estimating the input tokens in your prompt

-2. Adding either the max_completion_tokens parameter or the maximum sequence length (MSL), minus input tokens
+2. Adding either the max_completion_tokens parameter or an analyzed estimate for an upper bound of the output tokens

 If this estimated token consumption would exceed your available token quota, the request is rate limited before processing begins.
-This ensure fair usage and system stability.
+This estimate is revised once the request is fully processed and your quota is updated to reflect actual usage.
 Best practice: Set max_completion_tokens appropriately for your use case to avoid overestimating token usage and triggering unnecessary rate limits.

 Quota Replenishment